What Is Pleural Mesothelioma?

 What Causes Pleural Mesothelioma?

-Occupational asbestos exposure is the number one cause of the disease.
+Occupational asbestos exposure is the No. 1 cause of the disease.
 Several occupations pose the highest risk, including blue-collar workers and military veterans.
+These workers often handled products containing asbestos.
+They would bring home asbestos fibers on their clothes.
+This was the main cause of secondary exposure to their families and others in their homes.

 Diagnostic Tools

-• Biopsy: Biopsies are tissue samples that can confirm a pleural mesothelioma cancer diagnosis.
+• Biopsy: Biopsies are tissue samples that can confirm your pleural mesothelioma cancer diagnosis.

-• Imaging Scans: X-rays, MRIs and PET scans help spot the location of tumors.
+• Imaging Scans: X-rays, MRIs, CT scans and PET scans help spot the location of tumors.

-Pleural mesothelioma stages indicate how far the cancer has progressed.
-Stages range from the earliest, stage 1, to the latest, stage 4.
-The stage of a patient’s mesothelioma can influence what treatment options doctors prescribe, along with their overall health.
+Pleural mesothelioma stages show how far the cancer has progressed.
+Stages range from the earliest, known as stage 1, to the latest, called stage 4.
+Doctors will base treatment options for mesothelioma on patient’s stage and health.

 Biopsies and imaging studies are important tools in the staging process.
 These tools help doctors determine the size and location of tumors.